projf/projf-explore/demos/life-on-screen/README.md

 * `xc7` - designs for Arty and other Xilinx 7 Series boards
 * `res` - resources: palettes and world seed files

-This demo make uses of modules from the [Project F library](../../lib/).
+This demo makes use of modules from the [Project F library](../../lib/).
 Check the included Vivado [create_project.tcl](xc7/vivado/create_project.tcl) to see the list of modules.

 Included demos: